Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: The mathematical model

 \section{The mathematical model}

-The mathematical model consists of a set of equations obtained from the depth-integration of the Navier-Stokes equations under the hypothesis of hydrostatic pressure distribution along the vertical axis \cite{biagioli:2021, costa:2005}.
+The mathematical model consists of a set of equations obtained from the depth-integration of the Navier--Stokes equations under the hypothesis of hydrostatic pressure distribution along the vertical axis~\cite{biagioli:2021, costa:2005}.
 Let $\Omega = \rpth{0, L_{x}} \times \rpth{0, L_{y}}$ be a Cartesian domain and denote by $\bm{x}$ the spatial coordinates and by $t$ the temporal coordinate.
-We define the space-time dependent domain $\Omega_{w} \subset \Omega$ as the subdomain where the lava height $h$ is greater than zero.
+We define the space-time dependent domain $\Omega_{w} \subset \Omega$ as the subdomain where the height of the lava $h$ is greater than zero.
 The model equations, endowed with suitable initial and boundary conditions, read as follows